fabriziogaruti/TabDiT/README.md

 This gap is probably due to the difficulty of jointly solving different problems, the main of which are the heterogeneity of tabular data (a problem common to non-time-dependent approaches) and the variable length of a time series.
 In this paper, we propose a Diffusion Transformers (DiTs) based approach for tabular data series generation.
 Inspired by the recent success of DiTs in image and video generation, we extend this framework to deal with heterogeneous data and variable-length sequences.
 Using extensive experiments on six datasets, we show that the proposed approach outperforms previous work by a large margin.

+## Experiments
+Use "run_experiments.sh".
+This is the bash script that contains the commands to launch from terminal the different experiments.